Henny Schermann: Biography

 Henny Schermann was born on 19 February 1912 in Frankfurt.
 She was the first of three children to a Jewish couple; her father was a Russian-Jewish immigrant, but her mother was of German-Jewish descent.
-Her parents separated in 1931 and her mother, Selma, took over the running of the family shoe shop at Meisengasse 6; the shop was later forced to close due to anti-Semitic boycotts.
+Her parents separated in 1931 and her mother, Selma, took over the running of the family shoe shop at Meisengasse 6; the shop was later forced to close due to antisemitic boycotts.

-After the seizure of power by the Nazi Party in 1933, all Jewish women were forced, by decree, to add Sara as a middle name, which was intended as a defamatory mark of belonging to the alleged Jewish "race".
+Under the Name Change Ordinance, which took effect in January 1939, Jewish women who did not already bear a name classified by the Nazi authorities as Jewish were required to add Sara to their names.
 Despite this, Schermann, who worked as an assistant in a shop, refused to use the middle name.
 She continued to visit lesbian bars in Frankfurt, behaviour which was dangerous since homosexuality was illegal in Nazi Germany.

 In March 1940, Schermann was arrested and interned in the Ravensbrück concentration camp for women, where, on the back of her photo, the doctor and specialist in eugenics, Friedrich Mennecke (de), wrote:“Jenny Sara Schermann, born February 19, 1912 in Frankfurt am Main.
 Single saleswoman in Frankfurt am Main.
 Licentious lesbian, only frequents [homosexual] bars.
 Refused the first name 'Sara'.
 Stateless Jew.”Mennecke was also the doctor assigned to Mary Pünjer, who was accused of lesbianism.
 After two years in the concentration camp, Schermann was sent to the Bernburg Euthanasia Centre, near Magdeburg, which specialised in the elimination of "asocial" elements from society.
 She was murdered in a gas chamber there on 30 May 1942.